flusterIO/fluster/README.md

 # Fluster

+> This project is currently undergoing a rewrite in Swift for all of the MacOS and iOS applications.
+As soon as I get a job and can afford an Apple developer license I'll be able to release an application for both platforms with support for first-party Apple features like that sweet, sweet Apple pencil and PencilKit.

 ![Fluster screenshot](apps/website/public/assets/logo/fluster_banner_with_name.png)

 Free and open source academic note taking.
 Rust powered interactive plotting, dynamic RAG, and everything a modern researcher needs to be productive in one place... for free.